garrandall/popular-music-data/tracks/one-of-us--will-weep-tonight--patti-page.md

 For the sake of two women who wait.

 Or one of us will weep tonight,
-One of wont sleep tonight,
+One of won't sleep tonight,
 One of us will walk forth tomorrow,
 Out of a happy life,
 Into a lonely life,